storyblok/storyblok-react/README.md

 	</a>
 	<h1 align="center">@storyblok/react</h1>
   <p align="center">
     The React plugin you need to interact with <a href="http://www.storyblok.com?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react" target="_blank">Storyblok API</a> and enable the <a href="https://www.storyblok.com/docs/guide/essentials/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react" target="_blank">Real-time Visual Editing Experience</a>.
-This package helps you integrate Storyblok with React along with all types of React based frameworks like Next.js, Remix etc.
+This package helps you integrate Storyblok with React along with all types of React based frameworks like Next.js, Remix etc. This SDK also includes the support for React Server Side Components.
   </p>
   <br />
 </div>